ronen-aniti-projects/Quadcopter-Planning-System/README.md

 ### The Global Path Planning Subsystem
 The global pathfinding module works by first constructing, and saving to memory, a bi-directional graph data structure to broadly and uniformly represent free space (non-obstacle space), then, using the well-established A* search algorithm, searching this construction for a shortest-distance path between two desired positions, start and goal.
 The module functions as a multi-query planner, with the graph of free space meant to be created only one time and the search functionality to be called repeatedly against the generated graph structure.

-The module’s FreeSpaceGraph class, which encapsulates both the module’s graph building and the module’s graph searching functionality, contains a method called generateGraph, which constructs the graph, forming it in the shape of a cubic-lattice, with nodes representing points in free space and edges representing collision-free navigable routes.
+The module’s `FreeSpaceGraph` class, which encapsulates both the module’s graph building and the module’s graph searching functionality, contains a method called `generateGraph`, which constructs the graph, forming it in the shape of a cubic-lattice, with nodes representing points in free space and edges representing collision-free navigable routes.
 Edge-length is a parameter, serving as a control on the resolution of the graph structure.
 The method connects each graph node to, at most, six of its cubic-lattice neighbors.
-The searchGraph method of the FreeSpaceClass encapsulates an implementation of the A* algorithm and will return the shortest-distance path, to the resolution of the constructed cubic-lattice, when provided with a non-obstacle start point and a non-obstacle goal point, or it will provide an empty path otherwise.
+The `searchGraph` method of the `FreeSpaceClass` encapsulates an implementation of the A* algorithm and will return the shortest-distance path, to the resolution of the constructed cubic-lattice, when provided with a non-obstacle start point and a non-obstacle goal point, or it will provide an empty path otherwise.

 Like the obstacle processing module, the global planning module also employs the KDTree data structure to enhance performance of its key operations, namely edge creation and edge validation, which occur after the module has determined valid locations for all of the nodes of the free space graph.
 In edge creation, the module is determining the six neighbor nodes to each free space graph node.
 In edge validation, the module discretizes each edge into a sequence of test points along the line segment connecting the edge’s nodes, then checks each of these test points for collision with obstacles.
 By leveraging access to the KDTree of obstacle positions created by the obstacle processing module and by organizing all the free space nodes in a second KDTree, the global planning module performs both the edge creation and edge validation steps in $O(N ln(N))$ time complexity, which represents a reduction compared to the brute force $O(N^2)$ alternative.